|

 Arriving/Signing On

-start time for the trial (*this is shown on the website and in the
+start time for the trial (*this is shown on the website.
+This helps

 likely to have, and plan accordingly.